-Freddie is a DPhil student working with Tom Rainforth, Seb Farquhar and Jakob Foerster.
+Freddie is a DPhil student working with Tom Rainforth, Adam Foster and Jakob Foerster.
 His main interests are uncertainty estimation and unsupervised learning.
-Before joining OATML, he worked on deep learning for cognitive science with Brad Love, Brett Roads and Ed Grefenstette on understanding neural networks from a cognitive-science perspective.
+Before his DPhil he worked with Brad Love, Brett Roads and Ed Grefenstette on understanding neural networks from a cognitive-science perspective.
 He has degrees in machine learning (UCL) and mechanical engineering (Bristol).

 Publications while at OATML • News items mentioning Freddie Bickford Smith • Reproducibility and Code • Blog Posts